January 26, 2024

 Growing Together Rutherford

-The Community Health Council of Rutherford County is promoting healthy eating across Rutherford County through a competition for grant funding to start community gardens.
-The Council’s hope is to help organizations throughout the county to begin a garden where neighbors will work together to construct the garden, and then grow and share the local produce.
-Awards will be made to non-profit organizations, clubs, or churches.
+The Community Health Council of Rutherford County is offering grants to non-profit organizations who plan to start a community garden during 2024.
+The Council’s hope is to help organizations throughout the county begin a garden where neighbors will work together to construct the garden and grow food for their own consumption and share extra produce with those in need.
+Awards will be made to non-profit or municipal organizations, clubs, or churches.
 Each group will be expected to commit at least three years to the project.

-The steering committee from the Rutherford County Food Council will review applications and choose up to 5 winners representing different areas in the county.
-Each winner will be awarded up to $1,500 for items such as supplies, plants, seeds, water sources, fencing, or tools needed to start the garden.
-Existing Growing Together gardens may apply for us to $500 to replenish or expand their current gardens.
+The Rutherford County Food Council will review applications and choose up to five Growing Together Awards representing different areas in the county.
+Each winner will receive up to $1,500 for items such as supplies, plants, seeds, water sources, fencing, or tools needed to start the garden.
+Organizations that already have a community garden may apply for up to $500 to expand their capacity.